Up210063/UP210063_CPP/U3/readme.md

 <div align = "justify">

-## WHAT IS THE PORPUSE TO FLOWCHART
+## WHAT IS THE PURPOSE TO FLOWCHART
     INTRODUCIR PROPOSITO DEL DIAGRAMA DE FLUJO -FASHDKFJHASG DFGASJGSD
 <div>